y29r/Tome/README.md

 ## Tome vs Debris
 Debris is a Roblox-provided service that helps clean up `Instance`s over time.
 However [Debris](https://create.roblox.com/docs/reference/engine/classes/Debris) hasn't been updated in many years, and many view it as an outdated service (aka deprecated) But many also view it as a great way to clean up unused objects.
 Sadly, staff have [already mentioned](https://devforum.roblox.com/t/debris-maxitems-still-in-effect-despite-being-deprecated/2612863/3) that it may likely be officially deprecated.

-So what's the solution?
 Tome offers a very similar implementation with `Tome.schedule`.
 And it works nearly identical to Debris, while being more performant too.

 ## Schedular
 The schedular is what Tome uses to dispose of scheduled objects over time.
 Tome exposes it publicly via `Tome.Schedular`: